Bryan Rabello: Grêmio Novorizontino

 In March 2023, Rabello joined Grêmio Novorizontino in the Brazilian Série B.

+O'Higgins

+In the second half 2023, he returned to Chile and signed with O'Higgins.

 International career

 Rabello has been capped at under-17, under-20 and senior levels for Chile.
-He participated with the under-17 squad in a tournament organized by Universidad Católica, in 2011.
-With the under-20 squad, he played an instrumental part in the 2013 South American Youth Championship, playing eight matches and scoring a goal from a free kick against Peru, in a 1–1 draw, being the goal which decided Chile's qualification to the 2013 FIFA U-20 World Cup.
+He participated with the under-17 squad in the 2010 South American Games and a tournament organized by Universidad Católica, in 2011.
+With the under-20 squad, he played an instrumental part in the 2013 South American U-20 Championship, playing eight matches and scoring a goal from a free kick against Peru, in a 1–1 draw, being the goal which decided Chile's qualification to the 2013 FIFA U-20 World Cup.

 Rabello has played two matches for the senior squad both in friendlies.
 His debut came as a substitute in a friendly against Peru on 21 April 2012.
-His second match came after his performances in the 2013 South American Youth Championship, starting the friendly against Egypt on 8 February 2013, being substituted at half-time.
+His second match came after his performances in the 2013 South American U-20 Championship, starting the friendly against Egypt on 8 February 2013, being substituted at half-time.